God’s Socialist: Jim Jones on the Martyrmade podcast

 Also interesting was the level of leftist hypocrisy in the movement, even back then.

 Take, for example, the story of Eldridge Cleaver, who was much-beloved by white radicals, despite being a serial rapist.
-In his memoir, written in prison, he claimed it was all a revolutionary act, and literary critics loved it.
+In his memoir, written in prison, he claimed all the rape was a revolutionary act, and literary critics loved it.
 They heaped praise upon him.

 After his release, Cleaver became an early leader of the Black Panther party, and set about organizing the “revolution” in San Francisco.
 Eventually, he got in more trouble, and jumped bail after being charged with the attempted murder of a police officer.